Advertisement

 • Thoughts of suicide

 If you or someone you know is having thoughts of self-harm or suicide, seek help immediately.
-Licensed mental health professionals are available at the National Suicide Prevention Lifeline.
+Licensed mental health professionals are available at the 988 Suicide and Crisis Lifeline.
 These professionals can listen to what you have to say and guide you through steps that can keep you safe.
-To contact the National Suicide Prevention Lifeline, call 1-800-273-8255 or call, text, or chat 988.
+Call, text, or chat 988 at any time to get in touch.

 Article sources open article sources